Written: November 30, 2016

 When travelling in your caravan, camper trailer etc the signal source (transmitter) and channel number allocated (not the network provider) change.
 Each location is different in a number of ways.

-Over the years it is a proven statistic that it is common for caravanners or mobile travellers to make 4 purchases before finding out what is really needed.
+Over the years it is a proven statistic that it is common for caravanners or mobile travelers to make 4 purchases before finding out what is really needed.
 They have generally paid for the right product twice over.

 For evidence of this truth go to www.ozdigitaltv.com and look up all the small vertical transmitters.